-This programme contains 3 weeks of birding adventures and enables participants to see all the main species and landscape highlights of one of the world´s most beautiful countries.
+This programme contains 18 days of birding adventures and enables participants to see all the main species and landscape highlights of one of the world´s most beautiful countries.
 You will experience mountains, glacier, volcanoes, the world´s highest lake, Pacific Ocean, driest desert and spectacular Torres Del Paine.
 Birds vary as sceneries do, you will see from Albatross, Condor, Southernmost Parrot, Hummingbird species, Chilean and Southern Cone endemics, Many Coloured Rush Tyrant, Burrowing Parakeet and Diademed Sandpiper-Plover.

-28th Oct - 17th Nov 2017
+28th Oct - 15th Nov 2019

-Pre-Tour: Easter Island or Robinson Crusoe Island
+Pre-Tour: Birding in Atacama Desert, Easter Island or Robinson Crusoe Island

 Post-Tour: Falklands Islands or Puma Safari

 Private trips can be organized as request

 Most international flights to Santiago of Chile are during the night.
 As they arrive early morning participants will be able to spend a relaxing first day in a hotel close to the airport.
 During the afternoon their guide will meet them at the hotel in order to explain, discuss and answer last questions regarding itinerary or any necessary detail before beginning this fantastic trip.